-b) other particular exclusions predefined by the investment management strategy.
+b) Specific exceptions predefined by the investment management strategy.

 Hedged items under both hedge accounting and economic hedging include financial assets classified in the available-for-sale category, fair value to profit or loss, other investments and cash and cash equivalents.
-Hedged items may include financial liabilities in case of certain received collaterals.
+Hedged items may include financial liabilities in case of received collaterals.